Skip to content

 datetime"2024-01-15T10:30:00Z" (string)int64 1705314600000 (epoch ms)

-Date format support: YYYY-MM-DD (date only, midnight UTC) and YYYY-MM-DDTHH:MM:SSZ (full ISO 8601 UTC).
-The T separator can also be a space: YYYY-MM-DD HH:MM:SS.
+The supported datetime formats are YYYY-MM-DD (midnight UTC) and YYYY-MM-DDTHH:MM:SSZ (ISO 8601 UTC).
+The T may also be a space.

 yaml